Zurn Where To Buy Tool

 A/B Testing - Validated Layouts for Clarity, Speed & User Confidence

-We tested two layout variations for the input and results pages with a secondary user group to identify the most intuitive structure before moving to high-fidelity designs.
+We tested two layout variations for the input and results pages with 6 sales representatives to identify the most intuitive structure before moving to high-fidelity designs.
 We tested 6 sales representatives through zoom by gather qualitative and quantitative data through observations, comments & task on time.

 Key Findings: